 1 T balsamic

 Over medium heat, warm the olive oil.
 Add the shallot, when it starts to brown add the garlic, when it starts to brown add the herbs and spices.
 Immediately add the tomatoes. (if you’re adding roasted reds or ground nuts, this would be the time!)
 Stir them up a bit, and let them cook for 5 or 10 minutes till they’re heated through.
+Add the smoked paprika.
 Add the butter and balsamic, and blend (carefully, it’s hot) till it’s smooth and about a shade lighter in color.